CNN World Sport

 World Sport is a weekday news-magazine television series on CNN International that delivers a roundup of global sports news.
 The program is broadcast from the network's world headquarters at CNN Center in Atlanta, Georgia, and from the bureau in London.

 The series launched in October 1993 and is the oldest continually broadcast program across the network.
 It is primarily anchored by Don Riddell.
-The other hosts include Amanda Davies, Patrick Snell, Kate Riley, Alex Thomas, Christina Macfarlane and Rhiannon Jones.
+The other hosts include Amanda Davies, Patrick Snell, Kate Riley, Coy Wire, Christina Macfarlane, Andy Scholes and Rhiannon Jones.
 World Sport was relaunched with an updated graphics package and lower third alongside CNN's other programmes in February 2015.
-Originally half an hour long, the running time was reduced to 15 minutes.